desiretech/lompang/README.md

 ##### WARNING

 Do not store anything critical yet.
 I will be clearing the backend at the end of everyday.
-Do email me at admin@lompang.com if you find this project interesting.
+Do email me at admin@lompang.com if you want to buy me coffee. =)